Call Center Outsourcing6 Minute Read

 - Website interactions, such as driving online sales via your website, and communicating via chatbot to visitors.

-- Email marketing to deliver specialized messages to sales prospects, as well as select segments of your existing customers to drive loyalty.
+- Email marketing delivers specialized messages to sales prospects, as well as select segments of your existing customers to drive loyalty.

-- Phone calls, which may seem like an old-school method of communication, yet today largely relies on technology like Voice-Over Internet Protocol (VOIP), in which phone services are delivered via the internet.
+- Phone calls may seem like an old-school method of communication, yet today largely relies on technology like Voice-Over Internet Protocol (VOIP), in which phone services are delivered via the internet.

 Question #2.
 How Would You Describe Your Network of Customer Care Agents?

 The answer you’re looking for here includes the words “versatile” and “distributed.”
 To deliver world-class customer service that’s truly flexible enough to meet the needs of any company in any industry, it’s essential for an on-demand business model to include access to a vast network of skilled customer care agents spread throughout the country.